Chart Color Schemes

 Hampton displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Hampton's dwelling structure, as per the latest Census, consisted of 62.1% houses and 38.0% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Melbourne metro's figures of 62.6% houses and 37.4% other dwellings.
-Home ownership in Hampton was 41.8%, with mortgaged dwellings at 35.0% and rented ones at 23.1%.
-The median monthly mortgage repayment was $3,000, aligning with Melbourne metro's average, while the median weekly rent was $500 compared to Melbourne metro's $3,000 and $520 respectively.
+In Hampton, as per the latest Census evaluation, 62.1% of dwellings were houses, with the remaining 38.0% being semi-detached, apartments, or other types.
+This is comparable to Melbourne metro's figures of 62.6% houses and 37.4% other dwellings.
+Home ownership in Hampton stood at 41.8%, similar to Melbourne metro's level.
+Of the remaining dwellings, 35.0% were mortgaged and 23.1% rented.
+The median monthly mortgage repayment in Hampton was $3,000, aligning with Melbourne metro's average.
+However, the median weekly rent in Hampton was $500 compared to Melbourne metro's $520.
 Nationally, Hampton's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing